UST-QuAntiL/qhana-docker/docs/docker-compose.md

 # The Docker-Compose File Explained

-A short overview over the docker compose file.
+A short overview of the docker compose file.

 ## The Services

 The file 7 services, 6 are required while 1 is optional.
-The `ui` and `backend` service are the QHAna UI and the QHAna backend respectively.
+The `ui` and `backend` services are the QHAna UI and the QHAna backend respectively.
 The UI is a web frontend written in Angular.
 The backend stores all experiment data and is written in ballerina.
 The plugins use 4 services in total in the default configuration.
-The `qhana-plugin-runner` service serves the REST APIs of the plugins, while the worker perferms the background computation tasks.
+The `qhana-plugin-runner` service serves the REST APIs of the plugins, while the worker performs the background computation tasks.
 `Redis` is used as the task queue service and data is stored in the `postgres` database.
-The `muse-db` service is optional and provides the muse data in a live mysql database.
+The `muse-db` service is optional and provides the muse data in a live MySQL database.

 ```{warning}
 The services `qhana-plugin-runner` and `worker` must have the exact same configuration apart from the concurrency settings.